-I spent a lovely Spring weekend at my friend Mary’s lake home on Madeline Island recently.
+I recently spent a lovely Spring weekend at my friend Mary’s lake home on Madeline Island.
 I love going to Mary’s place – it is on Lake Superior and I always feel such a sense of calm when I am there.
 Maisie and I love to walk on the beach.
 This trip I felt an inexplicable urge to collect driftwood, so I suddenly have piles of driftwood at my home.
 I see driftwood crafting in my immediate future.

 There was still ice on the lake and a nip in the air.
 Mary and I were in the mood for something hearty for dinner.
 A quick google search turned up Alton Brown’s Savory Shepherd’s Pie.
 While Alton didn’t use cast iron to make his dish, I knew that it would work wonderfully in my Iron Mountain (by Griswold) cast iron chicken pan.
 I have always been a casserole kind of girl.